codeforsanjose/csj-open-data-policy/README.md

 public events.

 We appreciate your interest in the City of San Jose’s Draft Open Data Policy. ***This is a draft and is subject to further revision***.

 As part of our commitment to transparency and community engagement, we welcome your interest and feedback on how we can make this policy more effective.
-Please send comments or a draft of this document with your suggested revisions to <opendata@sanjoseca.gov> no later than Friday, December 18, 2015.
+Please make comments on this draft using either Github Issues, or fork the repo and use a pull request.
+The deadline for feedback on this draft is December 18, 2015.

 If you have questions, please contact Kevin Miller at kevin.miller@sanjoseca.gov.